Skip to content ↓

 Children will:

-- Take part in singing and action songs daily
+• Enjoy daily singing and action songs

-As always, learning will follow the children’s interests and may adapt throughout the term.
+As always, learning will follow the children's interests and may adapt throughout the term.
+We look forward to an exciting final term filled with exploration, achievement, and preparation for new beginnings!

 Learning through pictures, so far: